Overfishing Statistics – Global Status of Fishery Resources!

 the increased efficiency of fishing has led to

-Since 1970, Both Eastern and Western Bluefin Tuna Stock Have Declined by 50% (IUCN)
+Eastern Bluefin Tuna has Increased by 22%, and Western Bluefin Tuna Stock Has Declined by More Than 50% (IUCN)

 Bluefin Tuna is the most expensive fish in the world, with many people considering it a delicacy.
-Sadly thanks to its extremely high status all over the globe, Eastern and Western Bluefin Tuna fish stocks have decreased by 50% since the year 1970.
+Sadly, thanks to its extremely high status all over the globe, Eastern and Western Bluefin Tuna fish stocks have decreased since 1970.

 which of the following best explains the current state of the majority of the world’s fisheries?